socnetv/app/README.md

 To see the full documentation, press F1.
 It will open a browser window with the SocNetV Manual, which is available online at the project's website: <https://socnetv.org/documentation/>

+For a full list of changes, see our CHANGELOG.md

 ## 7. Bug reporting & contact